Awards available to Students in Residence

 Cambridge Trust: Conference and Overrun funding for current scholars

-Applications should consist of a completed application form (submitted via the College Support Ticket System using the Academic & Travel Award form) together with a projected budget, receipts or printouts of the anticipated costs, letter of invitation or conference registration or a research outline.
-Written support will be requested automatically from your Director of Studies (Undergraduates) or Supervisor (Graduates) and your Tutor, provided the correct email addresses have been supplied, once the intitial application has been processed by the Tutorial Office.
+Applications should consist of a completed application form together with a projected budget, receipts or printouts of the anticipated costs, letter of invitation or conference registration or a research outline.
+Written support will be requested automatically from your Director of Studies (Undergraduates) or Supervisor (Graduates) and your Tutor, provided the correct email addresses have been supplied, once the initial application has been processed by the Tutorial Office.

 A sub-committee of the Tutorial Committee meets to discuss applications at the Division of each term (and once in the Long vacation).
-Completed applications should be submitted by the deadline to the Tutorial Office via the College Support Ticket System using the Academic & Travel Award form.
+Completed applications should be submitted by the deadline to the Tutorial Office.

 |Round||Applications to be Submitted by||Meeting (week of)||Specific Awards|